Happy Crab

 The Market-Driven Model and Why It Still Works

 The market-driven approach to seafood menus is sometimes romanticised and sometimes misunderstood.
 What it actually means in a port-adjacent city like Seattle is that a kitchen specialising in crab must track Dungeness cycles, red rock availability, and seasonal closures with the same attention a sommelier gives to vintage variation.
 Dungeness crab, the Pacific Northwest's most commercially significant shellfish, runs through a regulated season that shapes supply in ways no kitchen can override.
-The practical result for diners is that what Happy Crab offers on any given visit reflects genuine supply conditions rather than a chef's fixed menu philosophy.
+The practical result for diners is a menu shaped by supply conditions rather than a fixed menu philosophy.

 This is how most serious seafood houses in coastal American cities have always operated, even when the surrounding restaurant culture has moved toward scripted tasting formats.
 Compare the approach to how Le Bernardin in New York City or The French Laundry in Napa handle seafood: both treat fish and shellfish as premium ingredients inside a controlled chef-driven framework.
 The crab-house model inverts that hierarchy.
 Supply dictates; the kitchen responds.
 There is less theatre but often more direct contact with what the Pacific actually produces at a given moment in the year.

-For a city that has made Pacific Northwest provenance central to its culinary identity, this is the format where that identity is least mediated.
+For a city that has made Pacific Northwest provenance central to its culinary identity, this is the format where that identity is most direct.
 Restaurants like Joule and Altura use local seafood as one element inside a broader contemporary menu.
 A crab-focused address uses it as the entire premise.

 Crab in the Pacific Northwest Context